yossadh/yossadh.github.io/_pages/bookshelf.md

 **The firmament of time \| Loren Eiseley**
 **Weapons of math destruction : how big data increases inequality and threatens democracy \| Cathy O'Neil**

+**First bite : how we learn to eat \| Bee Wilson**

 ## 2019 -- 22 books read
 **Kiku's prayer \| Shusaku Endo ⭑⭑⭑⭑**
 Set after the period of seclusion of Japan, where Christianity was still banned, it has echoes of *Silence*.
 Unlike the latter which is from the perspective of the padres, here the perspective is more of the secretly Christian peasants', which arguably makes it more heart-wrenching.

 **If this is a man; The truce \| Primo Levi ⭑⭑⭑⭑**
-A must-read if only to remind us what wretchedness can humanity descend to, and what heights of persistence it can climb.
+A must-read if only to remind us what wretchedness can humanity descend to, and what heights of persistence can it climb.

 **Strangers Drowning: Voyages to the Brink of Moral Extremity \| Larissa MacFarquhar ⭑⭑⭑**
 Strange book to read but the subject is important and must be contemplated by any person.
 What is altruism, and how far should it be done?